-This Minor will focus on moral values and ethical dilemmas in regard to health, disease and healthcare.
-It will articulate these values and ethical queries in recognition of a diversity of approaches and attentive to global concerns.
-It will cultivate analysis and reflection on fundamental human conditions such as health, well-being, and human flourishing but also illness, disability, and suffering.
-The emphasis on values such as respect for human life, human dignity, human rights, and social justice will guide the development of students, encourage them to serve others and contribute to their professions, and reinforces values that give meaning to life and work.
-The Minor will be particularly interesting for student who are planning to work patients and health professionals, and who pursue a career in healthcare, nursing and health sciences.
+This Minor focuses on moral values and ethical dilemmas in regard to health, disease and healthcare.
+It studies these values and ethical queries integrating a diversity of approaches with an attention to global concerns.
+Students taking the Minor analyze and reflect on fundamental human conditions such as health, well-being, and human flourishing but also illness, disability, and suffering.
+The emphasis on values such as respect for human life, human dignity, human rights, and social justice will guide the development of students, encourage them to serve others and contribute to their professions, and reinforce values that give meaning to life and work.
+The Minor is of particular interest to students who are planning to work with patients and health professionals, and who pursue a career in healthcare, nursing and health sciences.

-3 required courses plus 2 electives: 15 credit hours total:
+3 required courses plus 6 crs. electives: 15 credit hours total:

-• Course HCE 320 (research and science ethics) or HCE 330 (global bioethics)
+• HCE 320 Medical Research; Guinea Pig or Duty to Participate (research and science ethics) or HCE 330 Global Bioethics) (3 crs)

-- Be aware that in most programs students already have to follow UCOR Courses or other Ethics courses.
+• In programs across the University, students already have to follow Bridges Courses or other Ethics courses.
 These courses can be included in (and even grandfathered into) the Minor program.

-- All required courses will satisfy requirements in the University Core.
+• All required courses satisfy requirements in the Bridges curriculum.

-- Every core course of the minor will be offered at least once every year to ensure that students who sign on in their sophomore or junior years will be able to complete the course in time for graduation.
-Students will be able to complete the minor within two years.
+• Every core course of the minor will be offered at least once every year to ensure that students who sign on in their sophomore or junior years will be able to complete the course in time for graduation.
+Students will be able to complete the minor within

 1. to give students a theoretical and practical understanding of the ethical challenges of present-day health and healthcare;